AstroPix/astropix-analysis/docs/fileio.rst

    You will notice that you have to provide the class of the readout structures that the binary file contains when you open it.
-While in principle we could put this information in the file header at write time and figure out everything automagically at read time, I thought we would defer this level of cleverness to after we have completely thought through the issue of what we want to include in the headers, and how we deal with eveloving versions of the underlying objects.
+While in principle we could put this information in the file header at write time and figure out everything auto-magically at read time, I thought we would defer this level of cleverness to after we have completely thought through the issue of what we want to include in the headers, and how we deal with evolving versions of the underlying objects.

 Format conversion